ishehadeh/install-qaac.sh/README.md

 __Program Settings:__
 - QAAC_WGET: path to wget executable [default: search `PATH` for `wget`]
+- QAAC_CURL: path to curl executable.
+Unless set explicitly, only used when wget is not found [default: search `PATH` for `curl`]
 - QAAC_7ZIP: path to 7z executable [default: search `PATH` for `7z`]
 - QAAC_WINE: path to wine executable [default: search `PATH` for `wine`]
 - QAAC_WINEBOOT: path to wineboot executable [default: search `PATH` for `wineboot`]